tritan67/OSPy/README.md

 The program makes use of web.py (http://webpy.org) for the web interface.

-The program makes use of gfm (https://github.com/dart-lang/py-gfm) to render the help pages written in GitHub flavored markdown.
+The program makes use of py-gfm (https://github.com/Zopieux/py-gfm) to render the help pages written in GitHub flavored markdown (Python 2)
 The program makes use of pygments (http://pygments.org) to provide syntax highlighting in the help pages.
+(Python 2)

+The program makes use of cmarkgfm (https://github.com/theacodes/cmarkgfm) to render the help pages written in GitHub flavored markdown (Python 3+).

 The program makes use of OpenStreetMap (https://www.openstreetmap.org) to convert locations into coordinates.